 Australia has also been concerned at the increasing instability in the world strategic environment, particularly in South West Asia, Indo-China, the Middle East and Africa.
-These will remain issues of central importance to the Government's foreign policy concerns and to the Western alliance of which Australia is an active member.
+Australian foreign policy is committed to an independent constructive approach to those central issues within the framework of the Western alliance.

-New international issues (economic, resources, human rights, refugees, etc.) and new concepts of national interest are emerging, together with an increasing recognition of the growing interdependence of the world community.
+New international issues (economic, disarmament, resources, human rights, refugees, North-South relations, etc.) and new concepts of national interest have arisen together with an increasing recognition of the growing interdependence of the world community.
 This is reflected in economic issues becoming one of the priorities in Australia's foreign policy.
-Australia recognises the importance and growing complexity of economic issues, particularly the slow-down in world trade and economic development and the continuing energy crisis affecting both developed and developing countries.
-The growing interdependence of national economic and foreign policies and the increasing vulnerability of Australia's economy to international trade and other developments will remain at the heart of Australia's foreign policy concerns for some while to come.
-Australia's recognition of the serious implications that many of these issues have for the relationships between developed and developing countries was shown by the establishment early in 1978 of a Committee on Australia's Relations with the Third World.
-The Committee's Report was issued in September 1979.
+Australia recognises the importance and growing complexity of economic issues, particularly the slow-down in world trade and economic development and the major problems of world debt affecting both developed and developing countries.
+The slowing interdependence of national economic and foreign policies and the increasing vulnerability of Australia's economy to international trade and other developments will remain at the heart of Australia's foreign policy concerns for some while to come.
 Australia places a high priority on its participation in the resolution of these global issues in the United Nations, the Commonwealth and other multilateral forums.